 - If you have an acute illness within the week prior to your PRP, please call our office to discuss symptoms, as this may possibly require that we reschedule your appointment.

-- To decrease the risk of infection, we recommend that PRP not be performed within 48 hours of any dental procedure including dental cleaning.
+- To decrease the risk of infection, we recommend that PRP not be performed within 48 hours of any dental procedures, including a routine dental cleaning.

-- Please wear loose clothing that allows the provider and clinic care coordinator easy access to your arm and your knee(s).
+- Please wear loose clothing that allows easy access to your arm and your knee(s).

-- To help improve blood collection drink plenty of water on the day of your appointment.
+- To help make the blood collection easier, drink plenty of water on the day of your appointment.

-- Take a brisk 15-minute walk 30 minutes prior to your appointment, as this will increase the number of circulating platelets.
+- Take a brisk 10-minute walk prior to your appointment, as this will increase the number of circulating platelets in the blood sample.